pktmasseta/pktmasseta.github.io/_activities/social.md

 ###### Social Hours

 These are the backbone of Phi Kappa Theta's social calendar as they occur every Friday, and have a pre-party and post-party type atmosphere.
-Often they have themes like swing dancing, smoothies, or karaoke, which give a lot of versatility in providing a varied social atmosphere, but the important part is just hanging out, having fun, and meeting some new people or catching up with old friends.
+Often they have themes like bachata dancing, smoothies, or karaoke, which give a lot of versatility in providing a varied social atmosphere, but the important part is just hanging out, having fun, and meeting some new people or catching up with old friends.

 ###### PKT Parties